Tapes: Specialized Adhesives

 Double coated tapes that aid in tolerance control during installation or free form tapes that give you flexibility.

-Wide Variety of Available Solutions
+Wide Variety of Available Tapes

-That’s where Boyd can help.
 We have worked closely for more than 70 years with our strategic supply partners who are the world’s greatest innovators in tape and adhesive formulations.
 We understand the science of applying these innovative tape formulations into your custom designed applications.
 We help you select the right formulation for your performance requirements and intended use environments then use industrial design for manufacturing methodologies to assure your components are manufacturable, within your design tolerances, and delivered in a custom configured format optimized for automated or hand assembly into your application.
 We help you translate adhesive science into real components optimized for cost and performance throughout your value chains.

-Tape Construction Types:
+Tape Construction Types

 Adhesive tapes are built using a combination of three components: the adhesive, carrier material or backing material, and the release liner.
 Adhesive transfer tapes, single coated or single sided tape, and double coated or double-sided tape are the most common tapes used in precision converting.